eumel8/k8sblog/_posts/2023-10-01-promcon-berlin-2023-recap.md

 # Bring the fire

 Did you know?
 Prometheus, the de facto standard monitoring system for Kubernetes, was invented 2012 in Berlin by a company named Soundcloud?
 Soundcloud was (or is still) a music streaming service, which required a scalable monitoring system wide before Kubernetes was born.
 Luckily enough the software goes Open Source 2015 and was CNCF graduated one year later.
-Soundcloud was not so sucessul, so many people have to left the company and landed at Polarsignals, also located in Berlin, or moved on to Grafana Labs, a world-wide operating company with nearly 1000 employees.
+Soundcloud was not so successful, so many people have to left the company and landed at Polarsignals, also located in Berlin, or moved on to Grafana Labs, a world-wide operating company with nearly 1000 employees.
 And many of them joined us today.

 <img src="/images/promcon/promcon17.jpg" width="925" height="525"/>

 These and other facts was presented as kickoff by Matthias Loibl ([@metalmatze](github.com/metalmatze)).
-We are at [Radialsystem](https://www.radialsystem.de), a formely pump station in the middle of Berlin (Germany) directly on the river Spree.
+We are at [Radialsystem](https://www.radialsystem.de), a formerly pump station in the middle of Berlin (Germany) directly on the river Spree.
 The weather couldn't be better for this 2-days-CNCF event: PromCon EU 2023.
 Sunny, nearly 25 degrees, and it's the end of September.
 # Venue

 The venue was divided in a theatre for the conference track, a second hall for taking food and conversation, and additionaly and outside area to take seat on a comfortable chair with view to the Spree.